Ramification in Division Fields and Sporadic Points on Modular Curves: An Application to Sporadic Points on Modular Curves

 To elaborate on the computation, Theorem \ref{primepower} covers the case where $E$ does not have a canonical subgroup.
 Thus we must deal with the case where $\mu=\frac{1}{2}$.
-Here we have a canonical subgroup, but we have no elements of larger valuation at higher levels.
-In other words, if $\hat{P}$ is a $p^n$-torsion element with $n>1$, then the valuation of $\hat{P}$ is obtained by dividing the valuation of $[p]\hat{P}$ by $p^2$.
+Here we have a canonical subgroup, but we have higher level canonical subgroups.
+In particular, if $\hat{P}$ is a $p^n$-torsion element with $n>1$, then the valuation of $\hat{P}$ is obtained by dividing the valuation of $[p]\hat{P}$ by $p^2$.
 The valuation of any $\hat{P}\in C_{\can}$ is $\frac{1}{2(p-1)}$, and the computation reduces to showing $\frac{1}{4}\cdot \frac{1}{2}\cdot 2(p-1)$ is greater than $\frac{11 p^2}{840}$.
 Here we have the factor of $\frac{1}{4}$ for potentially needing to resolve bad additive reduction and the factor of $\frac{1}{2}$ for the Weber function quotienting by $\Aut(E)$.
 We are making use of the fact that if $E'/L$ is another elliptic curve with $j(E')=j(E)$, then we can make a quadratic extension to define $E$ and another quadratic extension so $E'\cong E$ in order to resolve bad additive reduction. \end{example}